dark-yx/LeFriApp/TECHNICAL_DOCUMENTATION.md

 4. Relevant information is extracted
 5. Processed data is stored and returned

+### 4.4 Deployment Flow
+1. Code is pushed to repository
+2. Cloud Build triggers build process
+3. Docker image is created and pushed
+4. Cloud Run deploys new version
+5. Traffic is routed to new deployment

 ## 5. Security Implementation

 ### 5.1 Authentication Security